Wondering how much CBD oil you should take?

 The thing to remember is to start at the minimal amount based on your weight and symptom severity and then increase to a higher dose gradually to get the desired effects your body needs.
 Sometimes all it takes is a low dose.

 If you’re finding the natural taste of our CBD oil quite “earthy” (this is the good stuff, we promise), we suggest taking your dosage both in the morning and night before you brush your teeth.
 The toothpaste will help in masking any aftertaste.
-Or you can try our tasty CBD gummies (and lotions).

 Final thoughts on accurate CBD dosing